torbengutermuth/volumetricaveraging/README.md

 Both File Formats are readable with current molecular viewers like [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) or [Pymol](https://pymol.org/2/).

+## Installation
+The Software was developed and tested on Ubuntu 20.04.2 LTS und should be runnable on any standard computer.
+The hardware requirements are dependent on the grid size chosen and the author recommends to not use grid sizes below 0.4 Angstroem.
+The install time is fully dependent on anaconda, to install the software you just have to download the repository.

-## Set up your own environment with conda
+### Set up your own environment with conda
 The repository contains a file named `scooder_dev.yml`.
 It specifies all requirements for the *conda* environment to run the provided code.